-She put the books aside and moved back home to DuPage County to raise a family.
+She put her degree on-hold, moved back home to DuPage County to help her family.

 Her international outreach work began in high school as a puppeteer and singer in Ecuador.
 Performances included schools, Quito's prison, and several jungle villages.
 This was months after an earthquake hit off the coast of Guayaquil.
 Although Quito and other tour spots were unaffected by the tremors, vast poverty and economic hardship was witnessed in the capital and the little villages off the Amazon river branches.
 Later, Green was able to study the fall of Communism revolution from Romania's Ceausescu regime.
 She was amazed by the depth of their faith and the ingenuity that grew from the oppressive government.
 This was 6 months after the wall had fallen in Eastern Europe.
 She lived with the families and interviewed many young people about life under communism and resiliency after so many were killed in the revolution.